AlansCodeLog/blender-debugger-for-vscode/README.md

 ## Installing Python and Getting PTVSD

 Install Python 3 with pip and check add to PATH.<sup id="n1">[1](#f1)</sup>

 - If you already have python installed and you can run it from the command line (aka PATH is set), the addon should find it.
 It checks `where python` or `whereis python` or `which python` to try and determine where python is and uses the first path given<sup id="n2">[2](#f2)</sup>.
 - If you are using something like Conda and want to use a virtual environment, to have the addon auto-detect the path you can: activate the environment, run Blender from the command line, and it should work.

 `pip install ptvsd`

-	- The following is no longer the case, the latest ptvsd version should work just fine now. <strike>Newer versions will not work, the add-on will warn you in the console if the version is above 3.0.0.
-Later versions aren't supported yet in VS Code, and it will throw an error when trying to connect.
-See [Debugging Python with VS Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) and [#514](https://github.com/Microsoft/vscode-python/issues/514).</strike>
-	- For Visual Studio, later versions should work depending on the Visual Studio version.
+- For Visual Studio, the ptvsd version that works depends on the Visual Studio version.
 I have never used Visual Studio, but you can find more info on setting everything up here: [Remotely Debugging Python Code on Linux](https://docs.microsoft.com/en-us/visualstudio/python/debugging-python-code-on-remote-linux-machines#connection-troubleshooting). (it is not Linux specific)

 ## Setting up your Addon